lynnfaraday/aresmush.com/tutorials/manage/shutdown.md

 ## Hard Kill

-As a last resort, if none of the above steps work, you can kill the server process.
+As a last resort, if none of the above steps work to shut down the game, you can kill the server process.

 1. Log into your [Server Shell](/tutorials/install/server-shell.html).
 2. Change into the aresmush folder using `cd aresmush`.